2-adic/Market-Fib/README.md

 ### Setup:

-1. Download the latest release and sample stock data.
+1. Download the latest release and sample stock data from the [Releases page](https://github.com/2-adic/Market-Fib/releases/latest).

 2. Decompress the `.zip` file(s).